scalajeremy/Jekyll-workshop/4_plugins.md

 A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.

-Navigate to [http://localhost:4000/admin](http://localhost:4000/admin) to access the administrative interface
+Navigate to [http://localhost:4000/admin](http://localhost:4000/admin) to access the admin panel

 ## Next step : [5. config.yml & install a theme](5_theme.md)